thealice/pre-drawing-app/README.md

-# Simple Drawing App using JavaScript and HTML5 canvas
+# Simple Drawing App using JavaScript, HTML5 canvas,and SASS

 Results from Javascript / Canvas HTML code along with this [Tyler Potts video](https://www.youtube.com/watch?v=0MkcQpXXlFM).
 Simple drawing app in your browser.
 You can update line color and thickness to draw.